neqbal/cryptoniteWebDev/LandingPage/readme.md

 ***

-justify-content - aligns items horizontally \
+1. justify-content - aligns items horizontally \
 for example justify-content: center will bring the items in center.
 Similarly there are many more options in justify-content such as end, start.

-align-items - aligns items vertically. \
+2. align-items - aligns items vertically. \
 It also has the same options as justify-content

+3. Gap - Introduces gap in between flex items

+Note- In order to use these items an element must be a flex container.

 &nbsp;